mihldr/shyadvancedpickups/readme.md

 </p>

 ## Introduction
 ShyAdvancedPickups is a script that adds a visual tooltip above dropped items in an ESX based FiveM server.
-This is implemented by using a WebGL based 3D Engine (Three.js) and synchronizing the Three.js worldspace aswell as the main camera to GTA.
-Using the CSS3DRenderer any html, here the tooltips, can be shown in the CEF layer above the game layer.
+This is accomplished by using a dedicated 3D JavaScript Engine called Three.js and synchronizing the Three.js worldspace and camera to GTA5.
+Using the Three.js CSS3DRenderer any html, here the tooltips, can be shown in the CEF/UI layer.

 ## Example
 To be created

 ## Installation
-In order to use this scrips there's a few modifications required which are listed below
+In order to use this script there's a few small modifications required which are listed below

 - ```lua
   -- ShyAdvancedPickups needs to be able to pull all existing pickups, -- so that pickups that were created before the player joined can